 Her work through In the Field Audio Bible is a natural extension of that calling.
 These recordings allow Christie to reach listeners with the soothing, uplifting power of God’s Word, whether they are at home, in shelters, or navigating life’s most difficult roads.
 With every reading, she brings warmth, empathy, and a deep sense of God’s presence—creating sacred moments of peace, encouragement, and spiritual connection.

-In August 2025, Christie moved to Vlorë, Albania, continuing her mission of delivering the audio bible to those in need—bringing the hope of Scripture to a new community longing for truth, comfort, and the presence of God.
+In August 2025, Christie moved to Vlorë, Albania, continuing her mission to deliver the audio bible to those in need—bringing the hope of Scripture to a new community longing for truth, comfort, and the presence of God.

 Christie’s mission remains simple but profound: to offer the gift of faith, comfort, and the transformative hope of Scripture—one verse, one voice, and one soul at a time.